rasmuswiegman/domaintool/README.md

 Created by Rasmus Wiegman \ admin@latency.dk

-    -  Please for any improvements or other suggestions, create an issue or send an email..
+<h1>Please for any improvements or other suggestions, create an issue or send an email..</h1>

 Python script to gather information, regarding domains